testing-farm/gluetool-modules/plans/README.rst

 This is a collection of installation tests written with the help of `Test Management Tool (tmt) <https://tmt.readthedocs.io/>`

-These tests verify that gluetool-modules is installable on recent Fedora, RHEL8 and CentOS8.
+These tests verify that gluetool-modules is installable on recent Fedora, RHEL 8 and CentOS Stream 8.

 We are using TMT here to support this great tool and dogfood it.